SRaiz/CustomDataLoad-Lightning/README.md

 # Introduction:

-Now that you’ve landed here, I want to tell you that you can use this project to do a custom data load for your salesforce objects in salesforce lightning. **The best this with this approach is that it provides you to load any number of data in salesforce without using data loader with chunking being done at UI level.**
+Now that you’ve landed here, I want to tell you that you can use this project to do a custom data load for your salesforce objects in salesforce lightning. **The best this with this project is that it provides you to load any number of data in salesforce without using data loader with chunking being done at UI level.**

 ## Next Steps?